uberto/kondor-json/README.md

 ```

-this return null if there is an error, not great because the error is lost but it can be convenient sometime.
+this returns null if there is an error, it's not great because the error is lost but it can be convenient sometime.

 1. onFailure{}